Viespirkiu-grupe/viespirkiai/docs/indicators-story/indicators-canonical.md

 match `nuolaid`/`discount` — so the `OECD-BR-21`/`OECD-BR-22` half of this row's concept has no candidate field to begin with, structurally, not just thinly covered.
 Revisit if either an auction/negotiation-round price history is ingested, or a unit-normalized/discount-relative price field becomes available.

+**LT-PRI-11** — Supplier bid much higher than for a comparable contract: not implementable with currently ingested data, for the same root cause `LT-PRI-10` above documents in detail — `v_dalyviai."pasiulymoKaina"` is not a comparable value across different lots/procurements at all, since 95.9% of priced rows carry a `"kainosIsraiskaId"` reference into a 359-label lookup table mixing lump-sum totals, per-unit rates (`"Eur/km"`, `"1 kg kaina Eur be PVM"`), evaluation-score points, and bare re-stated numbers, with nothing on the row saying which a given value is.
+This indicator's own comparison — "this supplier's bid vs. a comparable contract" — needs exactly that cross-procurement commensurability, one step further than `LT-PRI-10`'s within-buyer time series: a *comparable contract* has to mean comparable scope and quantity, not merely the same CPV code, and no ingested source carries a quantity, unit count, or line-item breakdown for a bid to establish that — the same structural gap `LT-PRI-02` documents for the within-bid case.

+Measured directly (2026-08 measurement, `public.v_dalyviai`) rather than left as a theoretical concern: grouping priced bids (`pasiulymoKaina > 0`) by the exact `(tiekejoKodas, pagrindinisKodasBvpz)` pair — the narrowest, most favourable reading of "comparable contract" available in the warehouse — finds 1,644 pairs where one supplier has ≥3 priced bids under the identical 8-digit CPV code.
+Within those pairs, the ratio between a supplier's highest and lowest recorded price for the *same* CPV code has a median of 12.3×, with 76.5% (1,258/1,644) exceeding 3× and 53.1% (873/1,644) exceeding 10×.
+That is variation an order of magnitude too wide, and far too common, to read as a pricing anomaly at any reasonable fixed threshold — it is consistent with the ratio simply tracking each contract's own scope or quantity rather than the supplier's pricing behaviour.
+A formula built on this field would mostly be re-detecting "this contract is bigger than that one," not the catalogue concept.
+Revisit if a quantity-normalized or unit-price field (line items, or a reliable `kainosIsraiskaId` classification) is ever ingested.

 **LT-PRI-12** — Anomalous geographic delivery or transport pricing: not implementable with currently ingested data.
 No ingested source records a delivery location, distance, or transport-cost component for a bid — `pasiulymoKaina` is one